Community Calendar

 Euchre Night every Thursday Evening @ 4-6 p.m.

 Coloring Club all month long!
-Pick up a page @ the library to color!
+Pick up a page @ the library to color.

-Local historian, Bob Clyde, will continue his discussion of the history of Kewanna in Back to the Past: “Our Kewanna” will be held on Wednesday, January 28 @ 11 a.m.
-Back to the Past is held on the last Wednesday of the month @ 11.
+• Back to the Past “Our Kewanna” - Local historian, Bob Clyde, will continue his discussion of the history of Kewanna.
+Back to the Past: “Our Kewanna” will be held on Wednesday, February 25 @ 11 a.m.

-Coffee & Tea Time is held @ 10:30 a.m. every Wednesday morning.
+• Coffee & Tea Time is held @ 12:30 p.m. every Wednesday morning.
 Plan to attend our Coffee @ Tea Time enjoying time with your neighbors and friends and then stay for Back to the Past “Our Kewanna”.

 Notices